King's Worcester

 1. Choose subjects you are passionate about, whilst being mindful of future goals

 I am frequently asked how best to choose which subjects to study.
-At King’s we require all students to begin studying four A Levels.
-Some decide in November to focus on only three, some continue to take four right through to the second year exams.
+At King’s we require students to begin studying three A Levels.
+A small number, primarily those choosing Further Maths, study four.
 In order to cope with the increase in workload from GCSE, motivation needs to be high.
 Ensure you choose subjects that genuinely excite you.
 Wider reading is fundamental to gain a breadth as well of depth of knowledge.
 It is also important to be mindful of future goals.
 Want to study Medicine?
-Chemistry is a prerequisite.
+Chemistry can be a prerequisite.
 A future engineer?
 Further Maths is not essential to apply to university, but the vast majority of those at university will have studied it.
-It pays to think ahead and discuss matters with the Careers Department.
+It pays to think ahead and discuss matters with our dynamic Careers Team.

 2. Be organised

 You will now have more tasks and a longer deadlines.
 Being able to be organised is critical.
-Use a diary, with due dates and a system for categorising priority goals.
+Make good use of Firefly tasks, work with due dates and develop a system for categorising priority goals.
 The sense of satisfaction of arranging your work into a helpful order and ticking tasks off once complete can be addictive!

 3. Consolidate work from the off